BLTerrell/Cryptocurrencies/README.md

 In order to cluster our data, we first need to determine how many clusters there are.
 By graphing an Elbow Curve we were able to determine that we needed 4 clusters for the K-Means model.
 <img src='Resources/images/elbow_curve.png' width=60%>

-After initializing our KMeans model with 4 clusters, we then used our `model.fit(pcs_df)` and `model.predict(pcs_df)` to classify the data.
+After initializing our KMeans model with 4 clusters, we then used our `model.fit(pcs_df)` and `model.predict(pcs_df)` to group the data.

 ### Visualizing Results

-The next step after classifying the data was to visualize the data.
+The next step after grouping the data was to visualize the data.
 We used a 3D scatter plot to visualize the data points and their differing values for each principal component:

 <img src='Resources/images/3d_scatter.png' width=60%>